deeplearning4j/deeplearning4j/README.md

 We are not support stackoverflow right now.
 GH issues with installation issues are also not the place to post anything other than bug reports.
 .
-Please come in to gitter:
+Please come in to [gitter](https:://gitter.im/deepelearning4j/deeplearning4j)

-https:://gitter.im/deepelearning4j/deeplearning4j

----
 ## Installation
 To install Deeplearning4J, there are a couple approaches (briefly described below).
 More information can be found on the  [ND4J website](http://nd4j.org/getstarted.html) and [here](http://deeplearning4j.org/gettingstarted.html).